iAmVishal16/iAmVishal16/README.md

 - 👋 Hi, I’m @iAmVishal16
 - 👀 I’m interested in Swift, Objective C, Android and React Native Developements.
 - 🌱 I’m currently learning SwiftUI
-- 💞️ I’m looking to collaborate on iOS Developement.
+- 💞️ I’m looking to collaborate on iOS and Android Developement.
 - 📫 How to reach me, Email: paliwalvishal16@gmail.com

 <!---